 I am so happy to share that I am one of the makers featured in a book called Vintage Life.
 It is published by Janine Vangool, my flea market friend and editor-designer-extraordinaire who also creates Uppercase magazine, a quarterly for the ‘creative and curious’.
 This book Vintage Life is part of a larger series called Encyclopedia of Inspiration — other editions are about printmaking, ephemera and quilting.
 This book features individuals who have vintage style, artists who make things with vintage objects and those who have obsessively collected vintage items.
-I was thrilled when Janine invited me to submit to be part of this publication so that I could tell my story about my products made with vintage saucers from my large collection of fine bone china.
+I was thrilled when Janine invited me to submit to be part of this publication.
+Thanks Janine!
+Truly grateful for the opportunity to tell my story about my products and collection of vintage fine bone china saucers.

 Flipping through the 448 pages, it feels so amazing to be featured alongside such talented woman who I have admired from afar: Fiona Richards of Cartolina, Kaari Meng of French General, Ki Nassauer of Junk Bonanza, Wendy Addison of Theatre of Dreams and Marcia Ceppos of Tinsel Trading, just to name a few.
 (I wrote a blog post about Tinsel Trading back in 2011 while it was still located in NYC) And what a treat to discover and appreciate other like-minded artists and makers.